nrfconnect/sdk-nrf/doc/nrf/libraries/caf/caf_overview.rst

 Architecture
 ************

-In an event-based application, parts of the application functionality are separated into isolated modules that communicate with each other using Event Manager's events.
+In an event-based application, parts of the application functionality are separated into isolated modules that communicate with each other using Application Event Manager's events.
 These events are defined either by CAF or by the application.
 They are submitted by modules and other modules can subscribe and react to them.